Vehicle Honda Civic

 Now, before we go any further, I want to make a case for getting a higher level of coverage.
 If you’ve been to a hospital recently, you’re well aware of how expensive it is.

-If you cause an accident and the other party sustains a major injury that requires surgery and therapy, the costs will quickly exceed the $15,000 of the required bodily injury liability.
+If you cause an accident and the other party sustains a major injury that requires surgery and therapy, the costs can quickly exceed the $15,000 in minimum coveraage required.

-The $5,000 requirement for property damage is laughable.
+The $5,000 requirement for property damage is among the lowest in the nation.
 The average vehicle is worth far more than that, and a new vehicle could be in the $60,000 price range.
 If you cause significant property damage, your measly $5,000 of coverage will not go very far at all.

 Forms of Financial Responsibility

 In California, you must carry proof of financial responsibility in your vehicle at all times.
 The following forms are acceptable:

 - A document or identification card from your insurance company.

 - A DMV authorization letter, if you are a cash depositor or are self-insured.